A Geometric Condition for Uniqueness of Fr\'echet Means of Persistence Diagrams: Background: Persistent Homology, Metric Geometry, and Metric Geometry of Persistent Homology

 \subsection{Persistent Homology}

 The standard pipeline of persistent homology begins with a filtration, which is a nested sequence of topological spaces: $\mathcal{M}_0 \subseteq \mathcal{M}_1 \subseteq \cdots \subseteq \mathcal{M}_n=\mathcal{M}$.
 By applying the homology functor $H(\cdot)$ with coefficients in a field, we have the sequence of homology vector spaces $H(\mathcal{M}_0)\to H(\mathcal{M}_1)\to\cdots\to H(\mathcal{M}_n)$.
 The collection of vector spaces $H(\mathcal{M}_i)$, together with vector space homomorphisms $H(\mathcal{M}_i)\to H(\mathcal{M}_j),i<j$, is called a \emph{persistence module}.
-When each $H(\mathcal{X}_i)$ is finite dimensional, a persistence module can be decomposed into a direct sum of irreducible summands called \emph{interval modules}, which correspond to birth and death times of homology classes \citep{chazal2016structure}.
-The collection of birth--death intervals $[\epsilon_i,\epsilon_j)$ are called \emph{barcodes} and they represent the \emph{persistent homology} of the filtration of $\mathcal{M}$.
+When each $H(\mathcal{M}_i)$ is finite dimensional, a persistence module can be decomposed into a direct sum of irreducible summands called \emph{interval modules}, which correspond to birth and death times of homology classes \citep{chazal2016structure}.
+The collection of birth--death intervals $[\epsilon_i,\epsilon_j)$ is called a \emph{barcode} and it represents the \emph{persistent homology} of the filtration of $\mathcal{M}$.
 Each interval can also be identified as the coordinate of a point in the plane $\mathbb{R}^2$.
 In this way we have an alternate representation known as a \emph{persistence diagram}.
 For a detailed introduction of persistence homology, see e.g., \cite{edelsbrunner2008persistent,edelsbrunner2010computational}.

 \begin{definition} A {\em persistence diagram} $D$ is a locally finite multiset of points in the half-plane $\Omega = \{(x,y)\in\mathbb{R}^2 \mid x<y\}$ together with points on the diagonal $\partial\Omega=\{(x,x)\in\mathbb{R}^2\}$ counted with infinite multiplicity.
 Points in $\Omega$ are called {\em off-diagonal points}.
 The persistence diagram with no off-diagonal points is called the {\em empty persistence diagram}, denoted by $D_\emptyset$. \end{definition}